all

 Maslinica is the only settlement on the west coast of the island of Šolta.
 In front of it lies an archipelago of seven islets.
 The beauty of the surrounding nature is in harmony with the historical, architectural, and environmental values of the old castle and picturesque stone houses.

 Traditionally an old fishing village, Maslinica is also known for the Martinis Marchi castle on the south side of the bay, built by the Alberti family in 1708.
-The castle has been renovated as a modern hotel with a luxury marina and a mooring for 40 boats.
+The castle has been renovated into a modern hotel, featuring a luxury marina and a mooring for 40 boats.

 7-days-sailing-from-rogoznica-secret-adriatic-maslinica-solta.jpg